biocore/cmi-workshops/docs/qiita-16S-analysis.rst

 Next, one can also analyze alpha diversity.
 Alpha diversity is the diversity within a sample.
 This is used to analyze data within rather than across samples.
 One type of analysis for alpha diversity is looking at observed OTUs.
 This type of analysis will provide the amount and types of OTUs (or operational taxonomic units) that are found in a sample.

-To create an observed OTU analysis, select select "alpha_diversity"from the drop-down menu.
+To create an observed OTU analysis, select select "alpha_diversity" from the drop-down menu.
 The parameters will appear below the workflow diagram:

 .. figure::  images/observed_OTU_parameter.png
    :align:   center